brettmadrid/webtesting-ii-challenge/client/README.md

 1. start yarn test to see if test module is running.  add --watch to json to keep it running.

-2. yarn add react-testing-library --dev
+2. yarn add react-testing-library --dev and yarn add jest-dom

 3. import { render } from 'react-testing-library'; // add to app.test.js
+   import 'jest-dom/extend-expect';

   this will allow for the automatic mounting and unmounting of the component